Beeston Hill Y Station: Operation

 The equipment used for direction finding was located on the summit of the hill in a small hexagonal shaped hut.
 The radio interception equipment was positioned within a control room which was located 500 yd from the direction finding station.
 This listening station intercepted VHF radio signals, which were used by German E-boats (fast patrol boats) for short range voice communication.
 The listening station was part of a chain of stations set up around the country that gathered the enemy's raw signals, transmitted in Morse code, for processing at the X-station at Bletchley Park.
 Coded messages were taken down by hand and sent to Bletchley on paper by despatch riders or, later, by teleprinter.

 Code Breakers

 The chain of Y stations, to which Beeston Hill belonged, contributed on average 3000 coded messages each day to Bletchley Park.
 At Bletchley Park the messages were taken to different 'huts', depending on whether they had come from the German army, air force, navy or another source.
 The secret military intelligence gathered in this way was code-named Ultra and Winston Churchill called those involved his "geese that laid the golden eggs but never cackled".
-During the early days of the Second World War, it was members of the First Aid Nursing Yeomanry who were entrusted to personally deliver the decoded messages personally to him.
+During the early days of the Second World War, it was members of the First Aid Nursing Yeomanry who were entrusted to personally deliver the decoded messages to him.